ndbroadbent/turbo-sprockets-rails3/README.md

 # Turbo Sprockets for Rails 3.2.x

 * Speeds up the Rails 3 asset pipeline by only recompiling changed assets, based on a hash of their source files
-* Generates non-digest assets from precompiled assets - Only compile once!
+* Generates both non-fingerprinted and fingerprinted assets from a single compile

 This is a backport of the work I've done for Rails 4.0.0, released as a gem for Rails 3.2.x.
 (See [sprockets-rails #21](https://github.com/rails/sprockets-rails/pull/21) and [sprockets #367](https://github.com/sstephenson/sprockets/pull/367) for the Rails 4 pull requests.)